 The Dixon General Plan, as the principal document regulating growth and development in the city, includes policies that link new development accommodated in the General Plan (i.e., buildout) and new facilities and/or services required to meet demands created by this new development.
 Measure B is also designed to ensure that development does not exceed the City's capacity to provide infrastructure and necessary public services to new residents.
-Finally, in order to meet the infrastructure and public service needs of new development, the City requires developers to pay impact fees and exactions as well as to construct site improvements.
-In this way, development in new areas (e.g., specific plan areas) will have the necessary infrastructure, facilities, and services in place to meet the needs of residents.
+Finally, in order to meet the infrastructure and public service needs of new development, the City requires development in new areas (e.g., specific plan areas) will have the necessary infrastructure, facilities, and services in place to meet the needs of residents.